 Standard home lighting is often inadequate for people with low vision.
 General lighting should provide enough light for you to see and move around comfortably and safely.
-General lighting may include overhead fixtures, such as downlights, and should brighten the room as much as possible.
+It include overhead fixtures, such as downlights and floor lamps and should brighten the room as much as possible.

 - Retinitis pigmentosa